-We are one of the fastest growing civil infrastructure companies in the United States, specializing in the building and maintenance of transportation networks.
-Our operations leverage a highly skilled workforce, strategically located HMA plants, substantial construction assets and select material deposits.
+We are a civil infrastructure company that specializes in the building and maintenance of transportation networks.
+Our operations leverage a highly-skilled workforce, strategically located HMA plants, substantial construction assets and select material deposits.
 We provide construction products and services to both public and private infrastructure projects, with an emphasis on highways, roads, bridges, airports and commercial and residential sites in the southeastern United States.

-Our public projects are funded by federal, state and local governments and include projects for roads, highways, bridges, airports and other forms of infrastructure.
+Our public projects are funded by federal, state and local governments and include roads, highways, bridges, airports and other forms of infrastructure.
 Public transportation infrastructure projects historically have been a relatively stable portion of state and federal budgets and represent a significant share of the United States construction market.
 Federal funds are allocated on a state-by-state basis, and each state is required to match a portion of the federal funds that it receives.
 Federal highway spending uses funds predominantly from the Highway Trust Fund, which derives its revenues from fuel taxes and other user fees.